johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 The `DistributedActor` protocol includes a few more conformances which will be discussed in depth in their own dedicated sections, as we discuss the importance of the [actor address](#actor-address) property.

-The `actorTransport` and `actorAddress` are immutable, and MUST NOT change during the lifetime of the specifc actor instance.
+The `actorTransport` and `actorAddress` are immutable, and MUST NOT change during the lifetime of the specific actor instance.
 Equality as well as messaging internals rely on this guarantee.

 A `distributed actor` as well as extensions on it are the only places where `distributed func` declarations are allowed.
 This is because in order to implement a distributed function, a transport and identity (actor address) are necessary.